 When using Red Hat OpenShift Cluster Manager on the Red Hat Hybrid Cloud Console to create a Red Hat OpenShift Service on AWS (ROSA) cluster that uses the AWS Security Token Service (STS), you can select the default options to create the cluster quickly.
 You can also use the admin OpenShift Cluster Manager IAM role to enable automatic deployment of the cluster-specific Operator roles and the OpenID Connect (OIDC) provider.

-5. On the Cluster details page, enter a Cluster name.
+On the Cluster details page, provide a name for your cluster in the Cluster name field.
 Leave the default values in the remaining fields and click Next.

 $ rosa create admin --cluster=<cluster_name> (1)